lorikayman/RebisTheory/src/lib/rebis_theory.md

     These gremlins preserve now expanded character traits beyond causing strictly the technology to malfunction.
 As for the relation for technology, it is depectied as if mogwai shown genereal non-intrusive interest in technology, rather than being direct reason for its malfunction, while gremlins do cause harm to technology.

 3.1.
-Spiral Knights gremlins took as foundation furred anatomy of mogwai, digitigrade characteristic and proportions of gremlins, and general mischeiviousness of character.
+Spiral Knights' gremlins took as foundation furred anatomy reminiscent of mogwai, digitigrade characteristic and proportions of `Gremlins`' gremlins, and general mischeiviousness of their character.

-    The relation to technology becomes positive, but haphazard nature of working with it remains.
+    The relation to technology becomes positive, but haphazard nature remains.
+As a mechanical habitat, it is expanded from a factory or an aircraft to a mechanical megastructure to accomodate for the scale of a new setting.

 3.2.
 The relation to technology at interstellar level became the extrapolation of this subverted property of folklore gremlins in kore direct manner compared to `Gremlins` movie, still inghabiting it but now at all societal aspects, _not as aircraft, but a megastructure_.
 3.3.
 Wartime aircraft folklore found itself in the military themes of an imperial motif, industrialization, and internal conflicts, schemes and power struggles within a kingdom.